ibm-cloud-docs/vmwaresolutions/services/managinghcx.md

 ## Applying updates to HCX
 {: #managinghcx-updates}

-HCX is deployed with the latest tested build of VMware Hybrid Cloud Extension technology.
+HCX is deployed with the most recently tested build of VMware Hybrid Cloud Extension technology.
 VMware® provides updates to the builds regularly, which include important fixes and new features.
 These builds are pushed to HCX installations automatically, including on-premises HCX installations.

 To apply any maintenance fixes pushed to your environment, you must use the HCX Manager Admin console in your on-premises data center and your vCenter Server instance.

 Open a support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for the following situations:
 * You do not see a build update that you are expecting
 * You have problems with HCX
-* You want to have the latest HCX build pushed to your system immediately
+* You want to have the most recent HCX build pushed to your system immediately

 ## Related links
 {: #managinghcx-related}